carlosp420/nymphalidae_diversification/MS.md

 account species diversity for during model fitting and it is normally applied to the maximum clade credibility phylogenetic tree.
-Particularly, we wanted to study the effects of phylogenetic uncertainty and modified the current MEDUSA method to take this into account (Multi-MEDUSA).
+Particularly, we wanted to study the effects of phylogenetic uncertainty and modified the current MEDUSA method to take this into account (MultiMEDUSA).
 We also tested whether hostplant association dynamics can explain the diversification patterns of component Nymphalidae lineages by testing whether character states of hostplant use affected the diversification pattern of those